annamakridou21/annamakridou21/README.md

 ## Hi there 👋
 - 🔭 I’m currently working on the development of Processing and Analytical Tools for Foreign Information Manipulation and Interference
-- 🌱 I’m currently learning Cybersecurity, Cryptography & Computer Systems Architecture
+- 🌱 I’m currently learning Machine Learning, Optimization Methods & Cybersecurity
 - 📫 How to reach me: amakridou@ics.forth.gr